SikaStar/theano-recurrence/README.md

 And here's the error plot (the error was still decreasing but I had to stop training as I did not wanted to burden my poor laptop beyond it's capacity).
 ![GRU Error Plot](/data/models/gru-error-plot.png?raw=true)

+### Note
+If you are interested in minimal code, then browse to an [older version](https://github.com/uyaseen/theano-recurrence/tree/b9b8a82410be005d5a3121345e8d62c5ca547982) of this repository.